-Studland Beach in Dorset, is one of the best nude beaches in Britain.
-And it's official.
+Knoll Beach at Studland Bay in Dorset, is one of the best nude beaches in Britain.
+And that's official.

-This part of the National Trust's managed seashore on Studland Bay is regularly named to Britain's top beach lists and the part of it, known as Knoll Beach, is also the location of an officially recognised nudist beach.
+This part of the National Trust's managed seashore on Studland Bay is regularly named to Britain's top beach lists.
+The part of it, known as Knoll Beach, is the location of an officially recognised nudist beach.
 That beach too is ranked as top of its class, one of the best in the country.

 The nude beach is a 900 meter long section of the four miles of white sand and is unique in being the National Trust's only nudist beach.

 According to the authors of Bare Britain, it is one of the UK's most popular and best known outdoor spots to sunbathe and swim au naturel.
-In 2013, the designated naturist area of the beach was expanded to include more of the dunes to create a buffer zone for privacy.
+Its popularity led the National Trust to expand the designated nude area of the beach a few years ago.
+More of the adjacent dunes were included as a privacy buffer zone.

 Studland also scores well for cleanliness standards.
-In 2015, the Marine Conservation Society's annual Good Beach Guide gave it a three star rating of Excellent.
+In 2017, the Marine Conservation Society's annual Good Beach Guide once again gave it a three star rating of "Excellent".